Chopped Thai Salad

 Instructions

-• In a small food processor or a blender, combine all ingredients for dressing.
+• In a small food processor or a blender, combine all ingredients for the dressing.
 Blend or pulse for 30 seconds to 1 minute or until smooth and creamy.

 • Drizzle dressing over salad and serve immediately.